2021 Russian protests: Aftermath

 Leonid Volkov, co-founder of Russia of the Future party, said that Navalny's team plans to organize more protests on 31 January, and then, on every subsequent Saturday or Sunday until their demands are met (somewhat similar to what is happening in Belarus since August 2020).
 Volkov also said that the next protests would be held outside the headquarters of the FSB at Lubyanka Square, as well as at Staraya Square, where the offices of the presidential administration are located.
 He said the organizers had decided to gather protesters outside the FSB building because they are the "poisoners" and the offices of the presidential administration because they "make the decisions about whether to jail or release Navalny".

 By 25 January, courts of general jurisdiction in Moscow received 448 cases of administrative offenses; 441 of which were under Article 20.2 (violating protest rules) of the Administrative Code and 7 under Part 1 of Article 19.3 (failure to follow a lawful order or demand of a police officer, serviceman or official).

 A Russian TikToker and his friends were detained for allegedly vandalizing an FSB car in Moscow during the protests.
-A widely circulated video showed protesters attacking the car, with the driver reportedly being hospitalized with a serious eye injury.
+A widely circulated video showed protesters attacking the car, with state media reporting that the driver was hospitalized with a serious eye injury.
 On 26 January, it was reported that 20 criminal cases were opened by the Investigative Committee following the protests, with the majority of them under violence against authorities.
 On 28 January, the Investigative Committee also opened a criminal case against Volkov under "persuading minors to commit unlawful acts".